edologgerbird/PowerText/README.md

 ## Development Layer

-We proceed to build and train a suite of models to
+We proceed to build and train a suite of models to predict potential TOS violations within the text input.
+The following models were built, trained and evaluated:

 ## Deployment Layer